 - Make new friends – Beyond being fun, making friends is an important block on your little one’s socio-emotional development.
 Make a commitment to set more playdates this year and teach your child about taking turns, being kind, and tolerating frustration.

 - Learn new things – Cognitive psychologists conducted an experiment and found that babies learn from unpredictability in a similar way adults learn to adapt to a new experience.
 This year try setting up activities where you motivate your little one to identify, explore, and question things.
 Make time for pretend play, explore the colors outside, talk about the weather, and use open-ended questions.
 Maria Montessori believed children are like “little scientists” who are eager to observe and make “what if” discoveries about their world.

 - Engage in physical play – Researchers have found that exercising from an early age enhances cognitive outcomes later in life: it helps with regulating one’s emotions and have a better emotional awareness.
 This year try involving more active playtime ideas, such as playing with balls, hide and seek, or chasing each other.
 Both the American Academy of Pediatrics and the Centers for Disease Control and Prevention recommend that children as young as 2 years old get at least 60 minutes of physical activity every day.

 For the Family

-More adventures – More adventures do not necessarily mean going out of town.
+- More adventures – More adventures do not necessarily mean going out of town.
 Try making your own family adventures finding exciting places in your hometown.
-Taking a trip to your neighborhood park, visiting a museum, city fair or even making a camping trip on your backyard can give you a sense of getting out of the house and connecting with your kids.
+Taking a trip to your neighborhood park, visiting a museum, city fair, or even making a camping trip on your backyard can give you a sense of getting out of the house and the chance to connect with your kids.